Friday, June 13, 2014

 5. Foster cooperation and compassion.

-If you are a leader and want to promote morality, you have several options.
-Cooperation can be induced by example and by focusing on the scriptures that illustrate charitable giving (see for example Rand et al., 2013).
+If you are a leader and want to promote a moral approach to loving one's neighbour as oneself, you have several options.
+Cooperation can be encouraged by example and by focusing on the scriptures that illustrate charitable giving (see for example Rand et al., 2013).
 And forgiveness is a virtue that can lead to reconciliation.

 Forgiveness is a process that is often hard to accomplish.
 Forgiveness heals the hurts of the past.
 Forgiveness pays big dividends for individuals and opens pathways for potential reconciliation.
 Apologies help.
 Christian churches in particular have a motivation to foster forgiveness because forgiveness is a commandment and not an option.
 Forgiveness is a relationship repair tool.
 And forgiveness between groups can occur as part of a reconciliation process.
 Warring tribes can learn to cooperate.
 But someone must step up to promote a course of forgiveness and reconciliation.